Claim: A 1942 Merrie Melodies cartoon includes a glimpse of Bug Bunny's phallus.

 Example: [Collected via e-mail, November 2007]

 Origins: Urban legendry includes many tales of risqué images slipped into children's cartoons by prankish animators or others involved in the production process.
-A few such tales are genuine; most of them are simply the product of someone's imagination and the power of suggestion.
+While a few such tales are genuine, most of them are simply the product of someone's imagination and the power of suggestion.

 No prankery on the part of animators is needed to explain this imagery, however.
 The object of curiosity is simply the gap between Bugs' legs (just below his torso); the whiteness of the bathtub behind him and the curvature of the towel combine to produce an area that suggests the tip of a phallus.